Isle of Skye Sightseeing & Accommodation

 Skye Bridge © Rudolf KotulŠn | Dreamstime.com

-Trains run from Inverness to Kyle of Lochalsh where you can either walk or get the bus across the Skye Bridge to to Kyleakin.
+Trains run from on the scenic Kyle Line from Inverness to Kyle of Lochalsh where you can either walk or get the bus across the Skye Bridge to to Kyleakin.

-Trains also run from Fort William to Mallaig where you can take the ferry over to Armadale.
-This is recognised as being the most scenic railway line in the country.
+Trains also run from Fort William to Mallaig where you can take the ferry over to Armadale on Skye.
+This is part of the famous West Highland Line which is recognised as being the most scenic railway line in the country.

 A daily service is operated by Scotrail.

-In additional to the regular train service, the Jacobite steam engine operates during the summer months between Fort William and Mallaig.
+In additional to the regular train service, the Jacobite steam engine operates from Easter to October between Fort William and Mallaig.

 By vehicle ferry from Mallaig to Armadale